 Where does that leave Wi-FI 5?

 Wi-Fi 5, or as it is more commonly known, 802.11ac, got darn fast at the end of its life, with many routers offering speeds well over 1 Gbps if you have a fast device.
-Wi-Fi 6, or 802.11ax, brings a lot of enhancements or routers, such as support for a larger number of devices as well as some more efficient power usage.
+Wi-Fi 6, or 802.11ax, brings a lot of enhancements or routers, such as support for a larger number of devices and some more efficient power usage.

 For most home users, Wi-Fi 5 routers can supply more than enough speed, and if you have a fast one, it might not be worth it to jump unless your router is struggling to keep up its speeds in a congested area.
-Similar to buying a smartphone from last year like a Galaxy Note 10, the performance may be good enough, and the software will be current, but it will reach its end-of-life sooner than the Note 20.
+Similar to buying a smartphone more than a year ago, like a Galaxy S10, the performance may be good enough, and the software will be current, but it will reach its end-of-life sooner than the S21.

-If you were going to buy a router today, Wi-Fi 5 just doesn't make a ton of sense for the next few years you will have it.
-However, if you don't, it's worth it to go further and get a Wi-Fi 6-compatible router.
+If you were going to buy a router today, Wi-Fi 5 just doesn't make a ton of sense for the next few years, you will have it.